 The PDMO participated inter alia in the Subcommittee of the EU Economic and Financial Committee on European Sovereign Debt Markets (ESDM), the International Monetary Fund (IMF) Spring meetings and the European Stability Mechanism (ESM) activities, specifically related to public debt management matters.
-However, due to the Covid-19 pandemic the engagement was done through virtual meetings.

-Following this introduction, the strategic objectives on public debt management set under the MTDS 2021-2023 as well as the revised MTDS 2022-2024, the Annual Funding Plan (AFP) 2021 and the progress to date are presented in Chapter 2.
+Following this introduction, the strategic objectives on public debt management set under the MTDS 2022-2024 as well as the revised MTDS 2023-2025, the Annual Funding Plan (AFP) 2022 and the progress to date are presented in Chapter 2.
 The main developments in the debt capital markets for bills and bonds are presented in Chapter 3.

-Chapter 4 outlines the financing actions of the Central Government in 2021 as well as the debt redemptions (flow analysis), while Chapter 5 presents the main structural characteristics of public debt and their evolvement over time (stock analysis).
+Chapter 4 outlines the financing actions of the Central Government in 2022 as well as the debt redemptions (flow analysis), while Chapter 5 presents the main structural characteristics of public debt and their evolvement over time (stock analysis).
 The cost-risk profile is analysed in Chapter 6.

 The operations on liquidity management are presented in Chapter 7, whereas sovereign rating developments are outlined in Chapter 8.
-The report concludes with Chapter 9 on the developments of the PDMO Action Plan for infrastructure and systems development in 2021.
+The report concludes with Chapter 9 on the developments of the PDMO Action Plan for infrastructure and systems development in 2022.